dikortis/LetsTalkETC/Episodes/Episode_13.md

-cryptocurrency and that's why I ray I immediately felt at home when i first read about about Bitcoin so what yeah what we do a temper as you said is some sort of 21st century notarization so we create this proof of integrity and exist and that
+cryptocurrency and that's why I ray I immediately felt at home when i first read about about Bitcoin so what we do a temper as you said is some sort of 21st century notarization so we create this proof of integrity and exist and that